-I love a good furniture paint and Beyond Paint is one of my favorites.
-It's a cabinet paint too and no priming or sealing required.
-Beyond Paint is a really good furniture paint I use often.
-If you’ve been around here very long you know I use all types and brands of paint.
-I’m not a one note painter but I do love this paint.
-I realized over the weekend that I forget a lot of times to share the paint brand when I write my post.
+I love a good furniture paint, and Beyond Paint is one of my favorites.
+It's a cabinet paint too, and no priming or sealing is required.
+If you’ve been around here very long, you know I use all types and brands of paint.
+I’m not a one-note painter, but I do love this paint.
+I realized over the weekend that I often forget to share the paint brand when I write my post.
 I am especially bad about mentioning the Beyond Paint brand.

-I sold this brand in the shop until the beginning of the year when I sold my stock to the shop owner.
+I sold this brand in the shop until the beginning of the year, when I sold my stock to the shop owner.
 I decided a few months ago I was going to shake things up.
 Move on to other things.
 I quit selling paint.
-At one time I retailed 4 lines of furniture paint.
+At one time, I retailed four lines of furniture paint.
 There are so many furniture paint brands the market is saturated.
 I don’t know how all these people are going to stay in business.

 It had also been chewed on by a horse, really.
 You can see the makeover and all the details here…Two-Tone Frosted Paint Finish.

 The black dresser is a Pottery Barn Knockoff.
 The Pottery Barn piece was priced at $1899.00, and my dresser was $65.
 Of course, I need to add the price of the paint but that doesn’t amount to much.
 You can see it here…Pottery Barn Knockoff.

 This piece I have in my home.
 I painted and aged it using Caromal Colors Toner.
 Find it here….5 Days of White Furniture.
 There is nothing prettier than white paint distressed and aged—just my opinion.

 This is a favorite too.
 I painted the chest with Beyond Paint Furniture paint in Mocha color then nailed the decorative horseshoes and star to the top drawer.
 Perfect for a boys' room.
 You can see it here… Themed Furniture Cowboy Style.